 Lures for the Casual Musky Angler

-As an angler starting musky fishing the lures should be known by type and when to use them.
+As an angler starting musky fishing the lure needs to be known by type and when to use them.
 The Dawgs are an all-year bait.
 The bucktails, crankbaits, and topwater are summer lures.
 A jerkbait or glider is the cool water or cold front lure for musky.
 The following lures are the ones proven to catch muskies.
 Choose a couple to start and add more as needed.

 Bulldawgs